Work from Home Readiness Guide

 Video Conferencing and Collaboration

-- Microsoft Teams - UARK and UAEX accounts.
+- Microsoft Teams - UARK and UADA accounts.
 Invite everyone you work with to chat, meet, call, and collaborate all in one place.
 The full version of Microsoft Teams is available to everyone.

-- Zoom - UAEX accounts only.
+- Zoom - UADA accounts only.
 Video conferencing with real-time messaging and content sharing.

 For faculty and staff who are away from campus, virtual private network (VPN) is essential for accessing on-campus remote desktops, servers, library services, or other resources.
 VPN is a secure network tunnel that allows users to access university resources securely, while prohibiting unauthorized incoming traffic.